 Arrive at Budapest International Airport.

-Our guide will meet you in the arrivals hall with your name on the signboard.
-He will do the following: help you with your money exchange, give you essential information about Budapest, help you with your check-in, explain to you the location of your accommodation and advise you how to reach the main sights, and give you an overview of current happenings in the city.
+Our guide will meet you in the arrivals hall, holding a sign with your name.
+He will do the following: assist with currency exchange, provide essential information about Budapest, assist with check-in, explain the location of your accommodation, advise on how to reach the main sights, and give you an overview of current events in the city.

-In case your flight is delayed, there is no reason to worry.
+If your flight is delayed, there is no need to worry.
 We will monitor your flight, and our guide will meet you accordingly.
 There are no additional charges for flight delays.
 After a short ride of 20 minutes, you’ll be in the city’s center.
-Check-in at the hotel, and take the rest of the day to get more familiar with Budapest, walk around, or follow your guide’s recommendation for dinner.
+Check in at the hotel, and take the rest of the day to get more familiar with Budapest, walk around, or follow your guide’s recommendation for dinner.

 IMPORTANT NOTE: If you are arriving in Budapest a few days before the tour departure, you can book additional nights with us, at the same hotel, for a surcharge of 55€ (Classic package) or 95€ (Upgraded package.
-Prices are per person and night in a double or twin room.
+Prices are per person, per night, in a double or twin room.

 Overnight: Budapest